-The following are NTSB reports of aviation accidents that occurred in Arizona from October through late November.
-The Arizona Pilots Association will use this detailed accident information to develop safety programs and briefings that will help pilots learn from the mistakes being made by others, and hopefully they will take the action necessary to prevent similar accidents
+The following are the NTSB reports of the aviation accidents that have occurred in Arizona from start of this year though late February.
+APA will use this detailed accident information to develop safety programs, briefings, and posters/flyers that would help pilots learn from the mistakes being made by others and take the action necessary to prevent them from having

 By Andrew Vogeney